JoeLIEcoBite/EcoBite/README.md

 ### Running the Notebooks

 Set up dependencies: Ensure you have all required libraries installed, especially opencv, pandas, torch, and ultralytics.
-Run Jupyter Notebooks: Open each folder and run the corresponding notebooks as needed.
-Training Notebooks: Train the models using labeled datasets.
-Customize parameters within the notebook if necessary.
-Application Notebooks: Test the trained models with real-time camera feed for classification (camera access required).
-Output: Results will display annotated frames in the application notebook and provide live detection outputs.